The Bachelor of Arts Degree in History

-The listings in the undergraduate catalog are brief and sometimes not especially informative, so the department prepares prior to registration a "mini-catalog" (MS Word) of the courses it will be offering in the upcoming semester (it is not issued for summer classes, however).
+The listings in the undergraduate catalog are brief and sometimes not especially informative, so the department prepares prior to registration a "mini-catalog" of the courses it will be offering in the upcoming semester.
 The "mini-catalog" contains detailed descriptions of these courses, prepared by those who will be teaching them.
 The descriptions often include reading lists, for example.

 You will advance toward your degree at your own pace, of course, but the College of Arts and Sciences urges you to "Finish in Four" and shows you how you might organize your course of study so that you can graduate after four years.

 The honors programs do not in themselves convey a degree, but if you qualify by being a superior student, you may earn in addition to the B.A. degree a certification on your diploma that you have earned either Honors in History or University Honors or both.
 University honors students usually begin taking special honors courses or honors sections of regular courses when they enter The University of Memphis.
 Those who follow the honors track in history usually are admitted at the beginning of their junior year.